pdfletterhead/YAPDFKit/README.md

 Status](https://travis-ci.org/mipmip/YAPDFKit.svg?branch=master)](https://travis-ci.org/mipmip/YAPDFKit)

 Yet another PDF Kit is a independent PDF Kit written in objective-c for parsing and manipulating PDF's.
-YAPDFKit is completely independant of Apple's PDFKit
+YAPDFKit is completely independent of Apple's PDFKit

 For specific cases YAPDFKit can be of great help, but it's currently in an Alpha state.